bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Resource Client (RC, aka "client")
 : Requests tokens from the AS and uses tokens at the RS.
-    The RC is identified by its key, and can be known to the AS prior to the first request.
+    An instance of the RC software is identified by its key, which can be known to the AS prior to the first request.
 The AS determines which policies apply to a given RC, including what it can request and on whose behalf.

-Resource Server (RS)
+Resource Server (RS, aka "API")
 : Accepts tokens from the RC issued by the AS and serves delegated resources
     on behalf of the RO.
 There could be multiple RSs protected by the AS that the RC will call.